START YOUR FREE CONSULTATION: CALL OR TEXT NOW (844) 629-3476

 Chronic pain can be difficult enough to deal with.
 It is an endless cycle of hurting and wondering if and how you will ever feel better.
 Losing your dexterity or experiencing your muscles break down is unimaginable.
 Untreated CRPS will dramatically decrease your quality of life.
 If you suspect that you might be suffering from CRPS, get checked out by a doctor immediately, and then contact the May Firm.

 As our client, you become part of our family.
-We understand that a legal battle can be daunting for someone in good physical and emotional condition let alone a CRPS sufferer who is always in pain.
-We will take on the person responsible for your injuries in court while you recover and treat your symptoms.
+We understand that a legal battle can be daunting for someone in good physical and emotional condition, let alone a CRPS patient in constant pain.

 The May Firm will work tirelessly to prove a direct link between your injury and the development of your CRPS.
+Then, we’ll take on the person responsible for your injuries in court while you recover and treat your symptoms.

 The May Firm has offices in San Luis Obispo, Bakersfield, Santa Barbara, Santa Maria, San Diego, Fresno, Chula Vista, Ventura, and Long Beach.
 Give us a call at (866) 678-4711 to schedule your free consultation!